Manage and share dotCover settings

-In fact, initially the settings-layer files do not exist, they are first created whey you modify and save some setting.
+In fact, initially the settings-layer files do not exist, they are first created when you modify and save some setting.
 But if a setting file exists, it is still 'transparent' for all setting that are not defined in it.

-Saving and overriding settings
+Save and override settings

 To apply the changes, you should save them using one of the buttons: